yaegashi/msgraph.go/README.md

 ## Introduction

 [Microsoft Graph] client library for Go.
-It's still in PoC or pre-alpha stage.
+Still in PoC or pre-alpha stage.
 Don't use in production.

 The library code is auto-generated from the REST API specification